caohch-1/Tetris-AI/DQN/readme.md

 **Experiment settings.**

 To cater for the needs of our methods, we modify  and integrate some Tetris implementations on GitHub.
-To evaluate the three methods of Tetris agent, we set N=10, M=20 (i.e., a N×M grid) as our test environment.
+To evaluate the three methods of Tetris agent, we set N=10, M=20 (i.e., a 10×20 grid) as our test environment.